 AS 2303 PART 3.
 THE MATTER OF BALANCE IN TREES

-Trees Impact’s production practices have been developed around the NATSPEC Specification for trees and, our main production nursery, Karignan Plantation, has been laid out specifically to allow conforming trees to be grown by highly qualified and stable staff and under its externally audited ISO 2001 Quality Management System.
+Trees Impact’s production practices have been developed around the NATSPEC Specification for trees, and our main production nursery, Karignan Plantation, has been laid out specifically to allow conforming trees to be grown by highly qualified and stable staff and under its externally audited ISO 2001 Quality Management System.
 Our trees have long been regarded as the best available.

-How then does the implementation of AS 2303:2018 impact on our trees?
+How then does the implementation of AS 2303:2018 impact our trees?
 The answer is: ‘not a great deal’ because our current production practices are already more than well suited to the new standard.
-While strictly speaking there is no requirement to do so, Trees Impact will, of course, be supplying trees only where their Size Index clearly falls within the preferred range as found in AS 2303:2018
+While there is no strict requirement to do so, Trees Impact will, of course, be supplying trees only where their Size Index clearly falls within the preferred range as found in AS 2303:2018

 In summary, the quality targets and practices that have been our commitment for the last 27 years will continue unabated and, on request, we will willingly certify our trees as AS 2303 compliant – without extra charge.